sami2316/firmadyne/Lab_setup.md

 ## Firmware Emulation
-When we don't have access to the IoT device, we can emulate it and run all analysis. *Firmadyne* is such a tool and can emulates many IoT devices, provided we have a sample firmware.
+When we don't have access to the IoT device, we can emulate it and run any dynamic analysis. *Firmadyne* is such a tool and can emulates many IoT devices, provided we have a sample firmware.
+Carefully follow the steps below to emulate a firmware image using firmadyne.

 1. Run the following command to build a Docker machine that will install all dependencies and Firmadyne tool.
 We will use this docker container for the emulation of target IoT device and for any static or dynamic analysis.
 ```console